The Final Battles

 From the time that the daily sacrifice is abolished and the abomination that causes desolation is set up, there will be 1,290 days.
 Blessed is the one who waits for and reaches the end of the 1,335 days (Daniel 12:11,12).

-The first thing that this prophecy indicates is that there will be a 1,290-day time period, which will begin at the time the “abomination that causes desolation is set up” in the middle of the 70th Week (Daniel 9:27a).
-Jesus spoke of the abomination that causes desolation (Matthew 24:15).
-It is assumed that this will occur at the midpoint of the 70th Week: the final 7 years prior to Jesus’ future descent to earth (see abomination that causes desolation).
+The first thing that this prophecy indicates is that there will be a 1,290-day time period, which will begin at the time the “daily sacrifice is abolished” and the “abomination that causes desolation is set up,” in the middle or midst of the 70th Week (Daniel 9:27a).
+Jesus, in reference to Daniel’s prophecy, also spoke of the abomination that causes desolation (Matthew 24:15).
+It is assumed that this will occur near the end of the age, within the 70th Week (see abomination that causes desolation).

-Jesus warned that, at that time, those in Judea should “flee to the mountains” (24:16).
-John wrote that the “woman” (Israel) would flee into the desert and remain there for 1,260 days (Revelation 12:6).
-The place where these Israelites will flee commonly is believed to be Petra, an ancient city made of rock located in the mountain-desert area of western Jordan.
-The 1,260 days is equivalent to 42 months or 3½ years—the last half of the 70th Week.
+Jesus warned that, at that time, those in Judea should “flee to the mountains” (Matthew 24:16).
+John wrote that “the woman” (a remnant in Israel) would flee into the desert and remain there for 1,260 days (Revelation 12:6).
+The place where these Israelites will flee is believed by many to be Petra, an ancient city made of rock located in the mountain-desert area of western Jordan.
+The 1,260 days is equivalent to 42 months (of 30 days each), or 3½ years—the final span of the 70th Week.

 This accounts for 1,260 of the 1,290 days in the first part of the prophecy given to Daniel (Daniel 12:11).
-The 1,260 days will begin at the midpoint of the 70th Week and, I believe, will end when Jesus returns to earth at the end of the 70th Week.
-There are yet 30 days for which to account, and beyond that yet another45 days, which will bring us to the end of the 1,335 days in the second part of Daniel’s prophecy (12:12).
+The 1,260 days will be the final span of the 70th Week which, I believe, will end when Jesus returns to earth on Yom Kippur.
+Then there are yet 30 days for which to account, and beyond that yet another 45 days, which will bring us to the end of the 1,335 days in the second part of Daniel’s prophecy (12:12).

 30 days

 Furthermore, I suspect that this 30-day period will be a time of national repentance, during which Israel will forsake all idol worship, destroy all graven images, and acknowledge Jesus as King of kings and Lord of lords.
-Israel finally will be purified and cleansed from its unrighteousness at this time, and forevermore.
+At this time, and forevermore thereafter, Israel will be purified and cleansed from its transgressions, sins, and unrighteousness.
+This will fulfill a portion of the prophecy, given by Gabriel to Daniel, of what will happen at the conclusion of the seventy “sevens” or “weeks” of years:

 Interestingly, King Darius once issued an edict stating that, for 30 days, no one could worship any god or man other than himself.
 Whoever did so would be thrown into the lion’s den (Daniel 6:6-9).
-Similarly, anyone who does not acknowledge Jesus as King and Lord during the 30 days following the 70th Week will receive the wrath (Bowl Judgments) of Jesus, the Lion of the tribe of Judah (Revelation 5:5).
+Similarly, anyone who does not acknowledge Jesus as King and Lord, upon His return to Jerusalem, will receive the second wave of the wrath (Bowl Judgments) of Jesus, the Lion of the tribe of Judah (Revelation 5:5), during the 30 days following the 70th Week.

 Bowl Judgments

-After Jesus descends to earth as the Rider on a white horse, then the Seventh Trumpet will sound, indicating that He has “begun to reign” and will have the immediate mission of “destroying those who destroy the earth” (Revelation 11:15-18)—that is, “treading” the armies of Gog and Magog, and those of the nations who will have joined them, in the “winepress of God’s wrath” (14:17-20).
+After Jesus descends to earth as the Rider on a white horse, the Seventh Trumpet will sound, indicating that He has “begun to reign” and will have the immediate mission of “destroying those who destroy the earth” (Revelation 11:15-18).
+Initially, He will “trample” the armies of Gog and Magog, and those of the nations who will have joined them, in the “winepress of God’s wrath” (14:17-20).
 Immediately thereafter, the Bowl Judgments will be poured out upon the earth (15:1–16:21).
-(Note: Revelation 12:6–16:21 is a chronological restatement by John of the final half of the 70th Week, plus a short duration of time, 30 days, thereafter.)
+(Note: Revelation 12:6–16:21 is a chronological, sequential restatement by John of the final 3½ years of the 70th Week, plus a short duration of time thereafter, 30 days, consisting of the seven Bowl Judgments.)

-John noted, “All nations will come and worship before you, for your righteous acts have been revealed” (Revelation 15:4c).
-The fact that the nations will worship the King also was written in Zechariah 14:16, adding that the people of the nations, after going to Jerusalem (where Jesus will be), would celebrate the Feast of Tabernacles or Sukkot (which, I suspect, is Jesus’ actual birthday).
+John wrote, “All nations will come and worship before you, for your righteous acts have been revealed” (Revelation 15:4c).
+The fact that the nations will worship the King also was written in Zechariah 14:16, adding that the people of the nations, after going to Jerusalem (where Jesus will be), would celebrate the Feast of Tabernacles or Sukkot (which, I suspect, is the time of Jesus’ actual birthday).

-Sukkot is 5 days following Yom Kippur (the Day of Atonement), and I believe Yom Kippur is the actual day that Jesus will return physically to earth at the end of the 70th Week.
-Just as Jesus rode into Jerusalem on a donkey (Zechariah 9:9), His robe will be spattered by the blood of the “grapes” (Genesis 49:11; Isaiah 63:1-6) at the winepress of God’s wrath.
+Sukkot begins 5 days after Yom Kippur (the Day of Atonement); and I believe Yom Kippur is the actual day that Jesus will return physically to earth, at the end of the 70th Week.
+At His first coming, Jesus rode into Jerusalem on a donkey (Zechariah 9:9; Matthew 21:7-9).
+At His next coming into Jerusalem, He will be the Rider on a white horse, and His robe will be spattered by the blood of the “grapes” (Genesis 49:11; Isaiah 63:1-6) from the “winepress” of God’s wrath and vengeance.

 We know that “without the shedding of blood there is no forgiveness” of sins (Hebrews 9:22).
 Because of the bloodbath that will take place when Jesus returns, to carry out the great winepress of God’s wrath, final atonement will be made for the sins of the remnant of Israel.
-That is, God’s wrathful punishment will have been deflected from them onto their enemies (Isaiah 27:7-9,12,13), who will shed enough blood to rise as high as the horse’s bridles (Revelation 14:20).
+That is, God’s wrathful punishment will have been deflected from Israel onto its enemies (Isaiah 27:7-9,12,13, 43:3,4), who will shed enough blood to rise as high as the horse’s bridles (Revelation 14:20).

-Each year, Yom Kippur falls on the tenth of the first month (Tishri) on the Jewish calendar.
-I believe it is no accident that Ezekiel’s vision of the future Millennial Temple (this vision followed chronologically after Ezekiel 39) occurred “at the beginning of the year, on the tenth of the month” (40:1)—that is, on Yom Kippur.
+Each year, Yom Kippur falls on the tenth of the first month (Tishri) on the Hebrew civil calendar.
+(On the religious calendar, this Day of Atonement is on the tenth of the seventh month—Leviticus 16:29,30.)
+I believe it is no mere coincidence that Ezekiel’s vision of the future Millennial Temple (this vision in Ezekiel 40 follows chronologically after Ezekiel 39) occurred “at the beginning of the year, on the tenth of the month” (40:1)—that is, on Yom Kippur.
 (See also millennial Temple and Holy Mountain.)

-For those nations not sending representatives to worship Jesus and to celebrate the Feast of Tabernacles (Sukkot) in Jerusalem, the Lord will bring a “plague” upon them (Zechariah 14:18,19), which I believe parallels one or more of the plagues of (Revelation 15:1–16:21).
+For those nations not sending representatives to worship Jesus and to celebrate the Feast of Tabernacles (Sukkot) in Jerusalem, the Lord will bring a “plague” upon them (Zechariah 14:18,19), which I believe parallels one or more of God’s seven last plagues or Bowl Judgments (Revelation 15:1, 16:1-21).
 During the 30 days following Jesus’ return, the Antichrist or “beast” (13:1-8), and those in his kingdom who have received his mark (13:16-18), will not go to Jerusalem to worship Jesus; so the Bowl Judgments will be poured out upon them (16:2,10).

 Battle of Armageddon

-I have shown what I believe will occur in conjunction with Jesus’ physical return to earth.
-John described how Jesus will be treading the winepress in a great carnage (which will destroy Gog and those from the nations who have helped him attack Jerusalem and Israel).
-Following that will be the gorging of the fallen armies by the birds of the air (Ezekiel 39:17-20; Revelation 19:15c-18).
+I have shown what I believe will occur in conjunction with Jesus’ physical return to earth, when the Seventh Trumpet is blown.
+John described how Jesus, wearing a robe dipped in blood (Revelation 19:13), will be treading the winepress in a great carnage.
+He will destroy the man possessed by Gog (probably a demonic being) and those from the nations who have helped him attack Jerusalem and Israel.
+Following that will be the devouring and gorging of the bloodied armies by the birds of the air (Ezekiel 39:17-20; Revelation 19:15c-18).

-After this, John began a new section with the word Then.
-I believe that what follows is a depiction of what will occur next: The Antichrist (or “beast” ), along with “the kings of the earth and their armies,” will gather together and take their stand against the Anointed One (Psalm 2:2)—“the rider on the horse and His army” (that is, Jesus and the glorified saints who have returned with him 30 days earlier, all of whom will be located in Jerusalem at the time).
-But all the attackers will be destroyed (Revelation 19:19-21) while they are congregated at Armageddon (16:16-21).
+After this, John began a new section with the word Then (in the NIV).
+I believe that what follows is a depiction of what will occur next: The Antichrist (or “beast” ), along with “the kings of the earth and their armies,” will gather together “to make war against the rider on the horse and his army” (Revelation 19:19).
+That is, they will take their stand against the Anointed One (Psalm 2:2), Jesus, and the armies of glorified saints who will have returned with Him 30 days earlier (Revelation 19:14), all of whom will be located in Jerusalem at the time.
+But all of the attackers will be destroyed (19:20,21) while they are congregated at Armageddon (16:16)—that is, on the plain of Megiddo in Israel.

 As explained before, the forces of Gog and Magog and all the nations with them will attack Israel and Jerusalem (Ezekiel 38:15,16,18; Zechariah 12:3,9, 14:2).
-On the other hand, the Antichrist (“beast”) and the “kings along with the beast,” once they have have gathered at Armageddon (Revelation 16:16), will be planning to make war specifically against the Lamb (Jesus); however, the Lamb will overcome them because He is Lord of lords and King of kings (17:12-14, 19:19-21).
+On the other hand, the Antichrist (“beast”) and the “kings along with the beast,” once they have have gathered at Armageddon (Revelation 16:16), will be planning to make war specifically against the Lamb (Jesus); however, the Lamb—who is the Rider on a white horse—will overcome them because He is Lord of lords and King of kings (17:12-14, 19:19-21).

-While the Antichrist “beast,” the False Prophet “beast” (Revelation 13:11-17), the kings, and all their armies are gathered at Armageddon to make war against the Lord Jesus, He suddenly will “come like a thief” (16:15a), and destroy the bulk of them (19:20,21) at the so-called Battle of Armageddon.
-In reality, this battle will be completely one-sided.
+While the Antichrist “beast,” the False Prophet “beast” (Revelation 13:11-17), and the kings and all their armies are gathered on the plain of Megiddo to make war against the Lord Jesus, He suddenly will “come like a thief” (16:15a) and destroy the bulk of them (19:20,21) at the so-called “Battle” of Armageddon.
+In reality, this “battle” will be totally one-sided, with Jesus dominating it completely.
 Then Jesus the Christ (Messiah) will rule and reign in righteousness on the earth for 1,000 years (20:1-6).

 45 days